 A seminar in directed readings, discussions and projects in oceanography.
 Specific topics to be determined by the instructor.

-OCEN 36 SPECIAL PROJECTS IN OCEANOGRAPHY 1 Unit OCEN 36X 2 Units OCEN 36Y 3 Units A als da a mos I II ada da Duniana Advisory: High interest in the pursuit of oceanographical knowledge.
-Previous experience in oceanography recommended.
+OCEN 36 SPECIAL PROJECTS IN OCEANOGRAPHY 1 Unit

+OCEN 36X 2 Units

+OCEN 36Y 3 Units

+Advisory: Previous experience in oceanography.

+Any combination of OCEN 36, 36X & 36Y may be taken for a maximum of six units.

 Three hours laboratory for each unit of credit.
-May be taken for six units of credit.

 A seminar in directed reading and discussion in oceanography.
 An opportunity to do oceanographical research.
 An opportunity to assist in the planning, development and presentation of oceanography programs.

 PERFORMING ARTS

-Fine Arts & Communications Division (650) 949-7156 www.foothill.edu/fa/
+Fine Arts & Communication Division

+(650) 949-7479 www.foothill.edu/fa/

+P A 11 THEATRICAL REHEARSAL 2 Units

+P A 11X & PERFORMANCE .5 Unit

+P A 11Y 6 Units

+P A 11Z 8 Units

+Advisory: Not open to students with credit in DRAM 49.

+Any combination of P A 11, 11X, 11Y & 11Z may be taken for a maximum of 48 units.

+Three hours lecture-laboratory, two hours laboratory.

+Supervised participation in scheduled theatrical productions, as cast or crew.
+Enrollment in each course is for the duration of the production.

-P A 111 PERFORMANCE PRACTICES IN THEATRE 2 Units
+P A 21 MUSIC REHEARSAL & PERFORMANCE 2 Units

-P A 111X 4 Units
+P A 21X 4 Units

-P A 111Y 8 Units
+P A 21Y 6 Units

-P A 111Z 16 Units
+P A 21Z 8 Units

-Prerequisite: Enrollment subject to audition.

 Advisory: Pass/No Pass.

-Six hours laboratory for 2 units.
-Twelve hours laboratory for 4 units.
-Twentyfour hours laboratory for 8 units.
-Forty-eight hours laboratory for 16 units.
-May be repeated for up to 96 units.
+Any combination of P A 21, 21X, 21Y & 21Z may be taken for a maximum of 48 units.
+Three hours lecture-laboratory, two hours laboratory for two units of credit.
+Supervised participation in public performance in a music department ensemble.
+Enrollment is for the duration of one particular performance or concert tour.
+P A 111 PERFORMANCE PRACTICES IN THEATRE 2 Units P A 111X 4 Units P A 111Y 8 Units P A 111Z 16 Units Prerequisite: Enrollment subject to audition.
+Advisory: Pass/No Pass.

+Any combination of P A 111, 111X, 111Y & 111Z may be taken for a maximum of 96 units.

+Eight hours laboratory for two units of credit.

 Study, rehearsal, and performance of theatre performance pieces.
 Designed as a performance course for actors and theatre technicians wishing to explore the vast theatre repertoire more fully and with other performance artists.
 Repertoire may include works from Greek to contemporary, non-musical and musical theatre, and non-western theatre.
 Performances both on and off campus.
 Attendance at all performances required.

 P A 121 PERFORMANCE PRACTICES 2 Units

-P A 121X IN INSTRUMENTAL MUSIC 4 Units
+P A 121X IN VOCAL MUSIC 4 Units

 P A 121Y 8 Units

 P A 121Z 16 Units

 Prerequisite: Enrollment subject to audition.

 Advisory: Pass/No Pass.

-Six hours laboratory for 2 units.
-Twelve hours laboratory for 4 units.
-Twentyfour hours laboratory for 8 units.
-Forty-eight hours laboratory for 16 units.
-May be repeated for up to 96 units.
+Any combination of P A 121, 121X, 121Y & 121Z may be taken for a maximum of 96 units.

+Eight hours laboratory for two units of credit.

 Study, rehearsal, and performance of vocal/choral repertoire.
 Designed as an advanced performance course for ensemble singers wishing to explore the vast choral repertoire more fully with other performance artists.
 Repertoire includes music from medieval to contemporary, and non-western music.
 Concert performances both on and off campus.
 Attendance at all performances required.

 P A 131 PERFORMANCE PRACTICES 2 Units

 P A 131X IN INSTRUMENTAL MUSIC 4 Units

 P A 131Y 8 Units

 P A 131Z 16 Units

 Prerequisite: Enrollment subject to audition.

 Advisory: Pass/No Pass.